 Making his directorial debut with the 1979 sexploitation comedy favorite “Gas Pump Girls,” Joel Bender has worked in Hollywood as a writer, director and editor for the past 40 years – during which time he also wrote the remarkable urban action-exploitation film “Tenement” (aka “Game of Survival.”)
-Recently having completed a documentary about classic Hollywood director Raoul Walsh, Mr. Bender was kind enough to chat with me about these cult classics and other highlights from his career.
+Mr. Bender was kind enough to chat with me about these cult classics and other highlights of his career.

 The following interview was conducted in August 2014.